MicrosoftDocs/quantum-docs-pr/articles/install-guide/vs-code.md

 ms.topic: article
 ---

-# Installing the Quantum Development Kit for Visual Studio Code #
+# Installing the Quantum Development Kit for Visual Studio Code and the Command Line #

 ## Installing Visual Studio Code and the .NET Core SDK (Windows 10, macOS, Linux) ##